icolomina/symfony-soroban-example/README.md

 ## Preparing the environment
-Now we have the contract wasm and the token deployed and initialized, we can start to prepare the application enviroment.
+Now we have the contract wasm and the token deployed and initialized, we can start to prepare the application environment.

 ### Install dependencies
-This project uses two kinds of dependencies, php dependencies which are managed with composer and javascript dependencies which are manager with npm.
+This project uses two kinds of dependencies, php dependencies which are managed with composer and javascript dependencies which are managed with npm.
 To install both of them, execute the following commands in your project root folder:
 ```shell
 composer install
 npm install